Lower School - K to 2nd Grade

 In all of our classrooms, we provide a safe and nurturing environment where children make friends, build confidence, show compassion while expressing creativity.

 Children thrive in social environments that create safe and healthy relationships and provide a strong sense of community.
-Morning meeting, children working in small groups, classroom and community jobs, Student Judiciary, Community Meeting, and Community Service enable children to contribute to the care of each other, the classroom, school, and citizens in our surrounding area.
+Participation in Morning Meeting; small group, classroom, and community jobs; Student Judiciary Hearings; and Community Service opportunities, children learn to contribute to the care of each other, the classroom, school, and citizens in our surrounding area.